 Accumulations of power do worse than no good.
 Eventually, they bring the whole society down.
 That, too, is a matter of observable fact.
 So far, no society with a significant level of technology has managed to limit power sustainably and ensure sufficient adaptability and innovation to survive.
 The only societies that have made it longer than a few thousand years are hunter-gatherers.
 Living at that technological level seems like a high price to pay for stability.
 We have over 1300 cc of brain.
 We can do better than cycling through periods of destruction in order to achieve renewal.

 Although history doesn’t give much ground for hope based on enlightened self-interest, the track record for plain old self-interest is better.
 Not perfect, but better.
 When survival is at stake, people are capable of great things, even changing a few habits and working together.
 Ostrum’s work (e.g. 1990, or a very potted summary on Wikipedia) examines avoidance of ecosystem collapse in detail.
 What I find most interesting is the extent to which widespread responsiveness to social members and some degree of distribution of power play a role.
 These are the attitudes that seem impossible to achieve, and yet some societies manage it for the sake of survival.
-The type of danger involved, which is a force of nature and doesn’t lend itself to unproductive resentment the way enemies do, and the type of situation, which benefits from the application of foresight and coordinated action, can facilitate beneficial social structures that rein in self-interest.
+It’s probably significant that the type of danger involved is a force of nature, which doesn’t lend itself to the same kind of unproductive resentment as an enemy.
+Likewise, the situations they’re coping with, such as regular flooding, benefit from the application of foresight and coordinated action, which facilitates beneficial social structures that rein in self-interest.

 I’m putting it backwards in that paragraph.
-To be more precise, humans started out facing ever-present “ecological collapse” because of their inability to control any but the tiniest factors of their environments.
+To be more precise, humans started out facing ever-present death due to environmental factors because of insufficient technology to control them.
 Hunter-gatherer societies are also remarkable for their egalitarianism, compared to states that succeeded them.
 So, it’s probably not that later groups achieved more power-sharing as that they retained or regained it.

 Social tools that work are very relevant to us since we all live in a disaster-prone world now.
 For all of us the only solution is to work together and expend the resources necessary to control the situation.
 It’s not utopian to hope we’ll do it.
 People have, in fact, shown that they’re capable of it.

 The truly utopian assumption is that there can be a technological solution to the problems facing us.
-That’s a logical impossibility not because there is no fix, but because somebody has to apply it.
+It is not the lack of a fix which makes that hope a logical impossibility.
+It’s that somebody has to apply it.
 Technology hugely increases the available physical power in a society, and that also increases social power.
 Holding all that at our fingertips, as it were, means that every action is also hugely magnified.
-Expecting technology to fix anything is the same as expecting people to always and everywhere apply it for the greatest good of the greatest number.
-That’s why hoping for a technological fix is like hoping that a change in gun design will lead to the end of murder.
+Almost always that magnified power is used for the benefit of the people controlling it, not selflessly for the good of all.
+Expecting that to change suddenly, for no reason except that the technology is new, is silly.
+It’s like hoping a change in gun design will lead to the end of murder.

 Amplified power has another critical consequence.
 Enough of it, used badly, can destroy the society that couldn’t figure out how to control the power of the people using it.